|

 All the finite unions of convex sets of points

-in d-dimensional euclidean space form what's called
+in d-dimensional Euclidean space form what's called

 the d-dimensional convex ring